HEX ezCAN Installation Guide

 On earlier R1200GS LC and R1200GS Adventure LC models, the RDC connector is easily accessible under the pillion seat, in front of the tail light (lower portion, above).

 Later R1200GS / GS Adventure LC models and all R1250GS / GS Adventure models are equipped with a lean-angle sensor.
-Connect the ezCAN to the RDC connector only (, above).
-Do not connect the ezCAN to the lean-angle sensor connector (X, right).
+Connect the HEX ezCAN to the RDC connector only (, above).
+Do not connect the HEX ezCAN to the lean-angle sensor connector (X, right).

 Step 2: Locate the vehicle battery